 — Calling Contacts API —

 Edit the script callcontact.php and enter the access token, access token secret, and guid, all obtained from step 4.
-Make sure that the access token you enter into this script is decoded, i.e. it should read ‘A=blah’, not ‘A%3Dblah’
+Make sure that the access token you enter into this script is not urlencoded, i.e. it should read ‘A=blah’, not ‘A%3Dblah’

-Run the callcontact.php script, and it should fetch the first 5 contacts of a user identified by a GUID (from step 4).
+Run the callcontact.php script, and it should fetch the first 5 contacts belonging to the user identified by the GUID retrieved from step 4.
 This script also shows what the Contacts API end point looks like, and demonstrates how to use both matrix parameters and query parameters in the same url.